kevwalsh/carota/_posts/2016-01-02-directions.md

 * Google Maps: <https://goo.gl/maps/27qlY>, or type in ```547316 Side Road 3, Clarksburg ON```
 * Don't use Apple Maps on an iPhone, it will put you in a ditch.
 True story.

-We'll set up a parking in the field by our driveway (don't park on the road!).
+There will be a place to park in the field by our driveway (don't park on the road!).

 <iframe width='100%' height='700px' frameBorder='0' src='https://a.tiles.mapbox.com/v4/lobp.ng3fga55/attribution,zoompan,zoomwheel,geocoder.html?access_token=pk.eyJ1IjoibG9icCIsImEiOiJjN3E3cHNFIn0.wzwgKdJM1apIg_CO9yO73A'></iframe>